pedrosanchezr/poe/README.md

 - (FE) Fixed deployment scripts in order to generate Compodoc before build so it get's packaged into the distribution
 - (FE) Taking app version from package.json to avoid misalignments between GlobalVars and package.json
 - (BE) Renamed the input models and other minor changes

-### Known issues / Tech debt
-- (FE + BE) Check why some extra quotes gets to the console, fix it and remove the workaround to trim them
-- (FE) Size of editor should be checked to confirm it works well in all cases.
-- (FE) On smartphones or vertical screens the editors will take most of the screen.
-Pending to change the behaviour of fullscreen to hide/show in those cases
-- (BE) Swagger documentation is being deployed only on HTTP, seems to be a known error/config issue of Flask-Restplus

 ## [1.0.2] - 2020-10-03
 ### Added